macca717/Overwatch/docs/config.md

 ## Siren

 #### enabled
-A boolen flag indicating whether or not the siren is enabled.
+A boolean flag indicating whether or not the siren is enabled.
 #### ssh_host
-IP/hostname of the host computer
+IP/host name of the host computer

 #### ssh_key_path
 Relative path to the SSH key file